Maharashtra Tour Packages 2025

 Art and Handicraft of Maharashtra

 Maharashtra is one of the leading cotton-producing states in the country, and its rich culture and heritage are rooted in myriad traditions and art forms that have been preserved over the centuries.
-Once used to make clothes for nobles, Mashru and Himroo fabrics owe the opulence to the use of gold and silver threads for weaving that has originated from the Aurangabad district in the Marathwada region.
+Once used to make clothes for nobles, Mashru and Himroo fabrics owe their opulence to the use of gold and silver threads for weaving that has originated from the Aurangabad district in the Marathwada region.
 Sawantwadi crafts are lacquer crafts used to craft lacquered furniture and light fittings, which are famous in the international market.
 Paithani pure silk woven sarees are expensive and worn at marriages and festivals.
 Narayan Peth saris, woven from cotton and silk, have been a part of Maharashtra’s culture since 200 BCE.
 Warli, a tribal art form, are mural paintings from 2000 BCE.
 Bidri ware is an ancient craft from Aurangabad that involves intricate workmanship of pure silver.
 Kolhapuri chappals are famous handmade slippers made of buffalo hide.
 Traditional jewellery - Kolhapuri Saaj (a necklace) and Nath (a nose ring) are made of pure gold and were worn by the royals of the Maratha and Peshwa kingdoms.
 Vivacious folk and traditional dance forms and music represent the vibrant Marathi culture.
 Lavani is a traditional dance form, Tamasha is the most popular form of folk theatre, Koli dance is performed by the fishermen community, and Natya Sangeet is 200 years 200-year-old traditional art form of Maharashtra.
 The state is famous for the Hindi film industry, and it is a land of avant-garde artists.

 Beautiful Escapes In Maharashtra